abogdanova/SwarmGE/README.md

 Finally, to add in the new problem you may need to edit one or two functions:

-1. fitness.fitness_wheel.set_fitness_params, and/or
+1. `fitness.fitness_wheel.set_fitness_params`, and/or
-2. representation.individual.Individual.evaluate
+2. `representation.individual.Individual.evaluate`

 These functions are the only two remaining "if/else" catch functions in PonyGE.
 Essentially:

-1. set_fitness_params is where you specify the inputs needed for initialising your fitness function, and
+1. `set_fitness_params` is where you specify the inputs needed for initialising your fitness function, and
-2. individual.evaluate is where you specify the inputs needed for evaluation.
+2. `individual.evaluate` is where you specify the inputs needed for evaluation.

-*__NOTE__ that it may not be necessary to edit individual.evaluate if you only* *pass in the phenotype to be evaluated.*
+*__NOTE__ that it may not be necessary to edit `individual.evaluate` if you* *only pass in the phenotype to be evaluated.*

 #Post-run Analysis
 -----------------

-We don't provide any experiment managers other than the ability to save runs to specific folders using the --experiment_name handle.
+We don't provide any experiment managers other than the ability to save runs to specific folders using the `--experiment_name` handle.
 However, there are a number of functions available in utilities.save_plots which allow for plotting of run statistics.